Culture eats strategy for breakfast.

 From the perspective of the HR agent, the following are areas of opportunity and needed contribution:

 - Articulate the business value goal.
-There will be a significant HR-driven economic impact, from both the cost of training and enablement perspective and from the potential savings from a flatter organizational model and more effective program execution.
+There will be a significant HR-driven economic impact, from both the cost of training and enablement perspective and from the potential savings from a flatter organizational model and more effective PI execution.

 - Baseline employee engagement.
 If the current approach is annual, consider the implementation of engagement survey tools that can be used on a more frequent basis to enable fast feedback.

 - Identify and articulate HR implications and opportunities inherent in the change, and promote your HR change management service offerings to the emerging transformation capability.

 - Ensure HR representatives participate in the training of Lean-Agile Change Agents.